rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

       read-only-port: 10255
 ```

-Once k8s cluster is configured and deployed properly, is needed to deploy metrics service.
+Once the Kubernetes cluster is configured and deployed, you can deploy metrics services.

-Note: For deploy and test examples, Rancher v2.0.6 and k8s v1.10.1 cluster are being used.
+>**Note:** Code samples in the sections that follow were tested in a cluster running Rancher v2.0.6 and Kubernetes v1.10.1.

-#### Resource metrics
+#### Resource Metrics

-In order to create horizontal pod autoscaler resources based on resource metrics (e.g. pod CPU/memory usage), you will need to deploy the `metrics-server` package in the `kube-system` namespace of k8s cluster, which will enable HPA to consume the `metrics.k8s.io` API.
+To create HPA resources based on resource metrics such as CPU and memory use, you need to deploy the `metrics-server` package in the `kube-system` namespace of your Kubernetes cluster.
+This deployment allows HPA to consume the `metrics.k8s.io` API.

-To do it, follow these steps:
+>**Prerequisite:** You must be running kubectl 1.8 or later.

-- Configure kubectl to connect proper k8s cluster.
+1. Connect to your Kubernetes cluster using kubectl.

-- Clone github `metrics-server` repo:
+1. Clone the GitHub `metrics-server` repo:
   ```
   # git clone https://github.com/kubernetes-incubator/metrics-server
   ```

-- Install `metrics-server` package (supossed that k8s is up to version 1.8):
+1. Install the `metrics-server` package.
   ```
   # kubectl create -f metrics-server/deploy/1.8+/
   ```

-- Check that `metrics-server` is running properly.
-Check service pod and logs at namespace `kube-system`
+1. Check that `metrics-server` is running properly.
+Check the service pod and logs at namespace `kube-system` by running the command below.
   ```
   # kubectl get pods -n kube-system
   NAME                                  READY     STATUS    RESTARTS   AGE